everythingismaps/-folio/_posts/2017-10-20-melbourne-tram-network-map.markdown

 ### Future development

 <br>
-This map is not perfect and is still really in a sort of beta (hence the 0.3 version numbering).
+This map is not perfect and is still really in a sort of beta.
 For example, I tested out including railway stations on this map but it ended up being too cluttered and difficult to read.
+However, based on feedback from v0.3, I will look at including them in a future version to see how it turns out.

 If you have any feedback or suggestions for improvement, please let me know.

+UPDATE (2017-11-03): based on <a href="https://www.reddit.com/r/melbourne/comments/78419q/a_new_map_of_melbournes_tram_network_feedback/">feedback from Reddit</a>, I have made some changes and corrections to the map.
+Large-scale changes like adding landmarks and railway stations will need to come in a future release.
+This is due to the significant redesign and realignment that will need to take place.